angular/angular/aio/content/guide/router.md

 ## Milestone 3: Heroes feature

-You've seen how to navigate using the `RouterLink` directive, now you'll learn how to
+You've seen how to navigate using the `RouterLink` directive.
+Now you'll learn the following:

-* Organize the app and routes into *feature areas* using modules
+* Organize the app and routes into *feature areas* using modules.
-* Navigate imperatively from one component to another
+* Navigate imperatively from one component to another.
-* Pass required and optional information in route parameters
+* Pass required and optional information in route parameters.

 This example recreates the heroes feature in the "Services" episode of the [Tour of Heroes tutorial](../tutorial/toh-pt4.html "Tour of Heroes: Services"),